burggraf/supabase-user-password-migration/README.md

 - return **FALSE** if the password hash does not match the `old_password_hash`

 You'll need knowledge of the old hashing algorithm in order to make this validation function work.

+## Example Implementation
+Let's say I've migrated all my users to Supabase, and I've created a table called `old_password_hashes` with a record for each user.
+Now, as an un-migrated user I log in for the first time.
+I enter my email address and password in the app's **Sign In** screen.

+- `email` and `password` are sent to the middle tier
+ - the middle tier looks up the user in the `old_password_hashes` table
+  - NOT FOUND? then send `email` and `password` to the standard `signIn()` function
+  - FOUND? then send send `password` and `old_password_hash` to the **password validation function**
+   - SUCCESS?
+   - FAILED? reject the login